NSLog0/dotfiles/README.md

 ```
 $ ./install.sh
 ```
+# if you are:

+Nodejs, React, TypeScript, JavaScript, PHP, Python, Ruby developer this repo is for you

 # What you will get
 - neovim and configuration for Nodejs, React, TypeScript, JavaScript, PHP, Python, Ruby developer